-No means of reaching men and women and communicating with them the gospel of salvation should be overlooked.
+We should not overlook any means of communicating to men and woman the gospel of salvation.
 The urgency the hour demands that we use all tools available.
 Certainly, we should continue to do what we are doing: preaching the gospel over our pulpits, house-to-house visitation, and personal evangelism.
 We must have a radio ministry, a literature campaign, street services, tent campaigns, and a house-to-house evangelism campaign of the entire community.